 Tag the Plugin Version

-Once you have your plugin files in the trunk, it’s time to tag the current version:
+After adding your plugin files to the trunk, tag the current version:

 - Copy the files from the trunk folder and paste them into a new folder under the tags directory.